Skip to main content

 What you can do

-• Import contacts -- bring in logs from other software via ADIF, CSV, or Cabrillo files, or sync directly from QRZ and LoTW.
-You can also import a past activation from an ADIF file, which creates the activation record, folder, and QSOs in one step.
+• Import a past activation -- bring in a complete past activation from an ADIF file.
+Hamtrax creates the activation folder, sets the metadata, and imports every QSO in one step.
 See Importing Contacts.

 • Export contacts -- generate ADIF or CSV files, or push contacts directly to QRZ and HamQTH.
 See Exporting Contacts.

-• Organize with folders and labels -- contacts are automatically sorted into monthly folders (casual QSOs) and activation folders (POTA activations).
+• Organize with folders -- contacts are automatically sorted into monthly folders (casual QSOs) and activation folders (POTA activations).
 You can also create custom folders, drag-and-drop to rearrange, and pin favorites.
-See Folders and Labels.
+See Folders.

 • Edit or delete individual contacts -- in the contact list view, each contact row has edit and delete actions.
 Tap edit to open the QSO form with that contact's data pre-filled, or tap delete to remove it.
-Contacts belonging to a POTA activation show a warning before edits (see below).
-Hunted POTA contacts also display the park's state and name inline on the row for quick context.
+To keep folders organized, the edit form locks the park and the date for contacts in an activation folder, and the date for contacts in a monthly folder, with a banner explaining why (see Manual Logging).
+Contacts belonging to a POTA activation also show a warning before edits.
+Contacted POTA contacts display the park's state and name inline on the row for quick context.

-• View contacts on a map -- toggle between list view and map view to see your contacts plotted geographically.
+• View contacts on a map -- toggle between list view, map view, and DX view for any folder.

 • Download per folder -- export contacts from any individual folder as ADIF or CSV without leaving the logbook.